olayita15/pruebaTecnica3/README.md

   <li><strong>office:</strong> A foreign key to the <strong>Office</strong> model, representing the office where the employee works.</li>
 </ul>
 <h2>Usage</h2>
 <p>To run the application locally, you will need to have Python and Django installed on your machine.
-Once you have cloned the repository, navigate to the project directory and run the following command:</p>
+Once you have cloned the repository, navigate to the project directory and run the following commands:</p>
+<pre><code>pip install -r requirements.txt
-<pre><code>python manage.py runserver</code></pre>
+python manage.py runserver</code></pre>
-<p>This will start the Django development server, and you can access the application by navigating to <a href="http://localhost:8000/">http://localhost:8000/</a> in your web browser.</p>
+<p>This will install all the necessary dependencies and start the Django development server.
+You can then access the application by navigating to <a href="http://localhost:8000/">http://localhost:8000/</a> in your web browser.</p>
 <h2>Contribution</h2>
 <p>🤝 Contributions to this project are welcome.
 If you find a bug or have a suggestion for a new feature, please open an issue or submit a pull request.</p>
 <p><em>Created by the user 'pedro' with password 'pedrocompany123' for managing their employees and offices.</em></p>